Benna (genre)

 Benna (alternatively spelled bennah, or called ditti) is a genre of Antiguan and Barbudan music.

 Benna is a calypso-like genre, characterized by scandalous gossip and a call-and-response format.
-It first appeared after the prohibition of slavery, and became a form of folk communication in the early 20th century, and it spread local news across the islands.
+It first appeared during slavery, and became a form of folk communication in the early 20th century, and it spread local news across the islands.
 John Quarkoo was a singer who used the genre to criticize oppressors of black people.
 It was the main genre of non-religious music in the region until the 1950s, after which was replaced by the popularity of Trinidad calypso.

+Singing Benna is referenced three times in the short story Girl by Jamaica Kincaid published in the New Yorker Magazine June 19, 1978.